awsdocs/aws-php-developers-guide/doc_source/guide_credentials_profiles.rst

 ======================================================

 .. meta::
-   :description: How to load credentials for AWS using the AWS SDK for PHP.
+   :description: How to retrieve credentials for AWS using the AWS SDK for PHP.
    :keywords: configuration, specify region, region, credentials, proxy

-A credential file is a plaintext file that contains your access keys.
+A credentials file is a plaintext file that contains your access keys.
+The file must:

-The file must be on the same machine on which you're running your application.
-The file must be named :file:`credentials` and located in the :file:`.aws/` folder in your home directory.
+* Be on the same machine on which you're running your application.
+* Be named :file:`credentials`.
+* Be located in the
+:file:`.aws/` folder in your home directory.

 The home directory can vary by operating system.
-In Windows, you can refer to your home directory by using the environment variable :code:`%UserProfile%`.
-In Unix-like systems, you can use the environment variable :code:`$HOME` or :code:`~` (tilde).
+On Windows, you can refer to your home directory by using the environment variable :code:`%UserProfile%`.
+On Unix-like systems, you can use the environment variable :code:`$HOME` or :code:`~` (tilde).

 If you already use this file for other SDKs and tools (like the |CLI|), you don't need to change anything to use the files in this SDK.
-If you use different credentials for different tools or applications, you can use *profiles* to configure multiple access keys in the same configuration file.
+If you use different credentials for different tools or applications, you can use **profiles** to configure multiple access keys in the same configuration file.

-You will see this method used in all our PHP code examples.
+We use this method in all our PHP code examples.

-Using an AWS credentials file offers a the following benefits:
+Using an AWS credentials file offers the following benefits:

-1. Your projects' credentials are stored outside of your projects, so there is no chance of accidentally committing them into version control.
+* Your projects' credentials are stored outside of your projects, so there is no chance of accidentally committing them into version control.
-2. You can define and name multiple sets of credentials in one place.
+* You can define and name multiple sets of credentials in one place.
-3. You can easily reuse the same credentials between projects.
+* You can easily reuse the same credentials among projects.
-4. Other AWS SDKs and tools support, or will soon support, this same credentials file.
+* Other AWS SDKs and tools support, this same credentials file.
 This allows you to reuse your credentials with other tools.